Editorial Style Guide

 The AP recommends lowercasing the names of academic departments except for proper nouns or adjectives within the names.
 The word department may appear before or after the academic discipline, although using department first is recommended with longer departmental names: the communication department; the department of English, rhetoric and writing.

-Capitalize and spell out formal academic titles when they precede a full name: Chancellor Paul B. Beran.
+Capitalize and spell out formal academic titles when they precede a full name: Chancellor Teresa C. Riley.

-Longer titles should be separated from the name with a comma and constructed in lowercase: The vice chancellor for university advancement, Mary Lackie, also directs the UAFS foundation.
-Georgia Hale, provost and vice chancellor for academic affairs, gave the keynote address.
+Longer Titles should be separated from the name with a comma and constructed in lowercase: Georgia Hale, provost and vice chancellor for academic affairs.

 When describing an academic year or years by an inclusive range, abbreviate the second part of the range unless the century changes: 1994-98, 1999-2000, 2013-14.